1969 Australian Open – Men's singles

 Rod Laver defeated Andrés Gimeno in the final, 6–3, 6–4, 7–5 to win the men's singles tennis title at the 1969 Australian Open.
-It was the first step in an eventual Grand Slam for Laver.
-This was the first edition of the tournament to be open to professional players, marking a period in tennis history known as the Open Era.
+It was his eighth Grand Slam tournament singles title, and the first step in an eventual Grand Slam for Laver.
+This was the first edition of the Australian Open to be open to professional players, marking a period in tennis history known as the Open Era.

-William Bowrey was the defending champion, but lost in the quarterfinals to Ray Ruffels.
+Bill Bowrey was the defending champion, but lost in the quarterfinals to Ray Ruffels.

 Seeds

 The seeded players are listed below.
 Rod Laver is the champion; others show the round in which they were eliminated.